seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 clock does afterwards.
 The Boss holds the only instrument that can compare it to *now* — his own screen — and the anchor is what lets him do it in a second.

-**Measured 01.09, and it is the second time this rule has cost a whole answer.** The gate passed at 65 s, the freeze took at 14:17:54Z, one row — the ADA short at 0.1998 inside 0.1985–0.2020 — was a live trade at that moment, and composition ran past fifteen minutes.
-The run then demoted every `СЕЙЧАС` on a clock, printed `СДЕЛОК СЕЙЧАС НЕТ` above a strategy table it had computed correctly, and asked for a fresh snapshot it did not need.
-No price moved in that account, and no measurement was taken: the rule reversed a correct verdict using no evidence whatever.
-Revision `-a` had already moved this ceiling off the LEVELS after it deleted seven setups on 31.08; it landed on the STATUS instead of on the right object, and a thorough run breaches fifteen minutes as a matter of course — four sweeps, a catalyst hunt and composition do not fit inside it and were never meant to.
-So the demotion did not fire on a pathological run, it fired on a healthy one, and `СДЕЛОК СЕЙЧАС НЕТ` became the ordinary output of an engine that had found trades.
+**Measured 01.09, and it was the second time this rule cost a whole answer.** The gate passed at 65 s, the freeze took at 14:17:54Z, the ADA short at 0.1998 sat inside its own published zone — and composition ran past fifteen minutes, so the run demoted every `СЕЙЧАС` on a clock, printed `СДЕЛОК СЕЙЧАС НЕТ` over a table it had computed correctly, and asked for a snapshot it did not need.
+No price moved in that account and no measurement was taken.
+A thorough run breaches fifteen minutes as a matter of course, so the demotion fired on healthy runs, which is how `СДЕЛОК СЕЙЧАС НЕТ` became the ordinary output of an engine that had found trades.

-**The engine cannot re-pull a price, and the rule may not assume it can.** `analyst/ live.json` is written by the Boss's Shortcut and by nothing in this engine (step 2), so «re-pulled before sending, or the coin leaves the answer» offered two exits of which only one was ever reachable, and it deleted whole answers through the other.
-Measured
+**The engine cannot re-pull a price, and the rule may not assume it can.** `analyst/ live.json` is written by the Boss's Shortcut and by nothing in this engine (step 2), so «re-pulled before sending, or the coin leaves the answer» offered two exits of which only one was ever reachable, and on 31.08 it destroyed seven fully computed setups through the other.
-2026-08-31: the gate passed at 165 s, the catalyst stage consumed the window, composition began with 121 s of the ceiling left, and seven fully computed setups were destroyed over a hundred seconds on a level whose own structural input was 21 hours old.
 The ceiling is not the defect; the object it was applied to was.

 **Freeze, then hunt — the stage order is binding.** Levels are computed at step 4, immediately after the state read and BEFORE any catalyst search, and the price they were